cldr-steven-matison/cldr-steven-matison.github.io/_posts/2025-02-26-Cloudera Apache NiFi Operator.md

 # User Authentication

 There are several ways that you can role nifi user authentication.
 First, no auth at all.
 Just access the ui and NiFi is there.
 Second, a self generated username and password upon install.
-Third, provide a kubernetes secret with your desired username and passowrd.
+Third, provide a kubernetes secret with your desired username and password.
 Last but not least, [LDAP](https://docs.cloudera.com/cfm-operator/2.9.1/configure-nifi-cr/topics/cfm-op-config-nifi-ic-ldap.html) which I will cover in a future post specifically.

 [Configuring Authentication Docs](https://docs.cloudera.com/cfm-operator/2.9.1/configure-nifi-cr/topics/cfm-op-configure-nifi-auth.html)

-1. Auto Generated Password and Security
+1. Auto Generated Password

 ```ruby
 spec: